rnbennett/node-wdw-services/README.md

 Note: Hotels and Dining are not yet implemented.

-**/locations/parks/:parkPermaLink** - lists the attractions in a Theme Park.
+**GET: /locations/parks/:parkPermaLink** - lists the attractions in a Theme Park.

 	{
 	  "park": {